-In the current digital advertising industry, people are beholden to the marketer.
+In the current digital marketing industry, people are beholden to the advertiser.
 They often have little to no control of their personal data.
 When they use the web, their information is captured and stored for later use.
 This lack of control has led to widespread concerns about digital security.
 People are increasingly fed up with the amount of private information freely available to businesses.

 For marketers, the concerns are equally alarming.
 Procter and Gamble’s Chief Brand Officer, Marc Pritchard, has openly reprimanded the industry for issues such as fraud, brand safety, and transparency.
 In response, people and marketers alike are becoming increasingly digi-literate.
 The search for private alternatives to public networks only adds to the allure of a confidential transaction.Enter blockchain.